sstaub/Ticker/README.md

-# Arduino Ticker Library v2.0
+# Arduino Ticker Library v2.1

 The **Arduino Ticker Library** allows you to create easily Ticker callbacks, which can call a function in a predetermined interval.
-You can change the number of repeats of the callbacks, if repeats is 0 the ticker runs in endless mode.
+You can change the number of repeats of the the callbacks, if repeats is 0 the ticker runs in endless mode.
 Works like a "thread", where a secondary function will run when necessary.
 The library use no interupts of the hardware timers and works with the **micros() / millis()** function.
 You are not (really) limited in the number of Tickers.

 ## New in v2.0
 - You can determine the number of repeats, instead of modes.
 - The internal resolution is now **micros()**, this works with intervals up to 70 minutes.
-For longer intervals you can change the internal resolution to **millis()**. ``` Ticker tickerObject(callbackFunction, 1000, 0, MILLIS) ```
+For longer intervals you can change the resolution to **millis()**. ``` Ticker tickerObject(callbackFunction, 1000, 0, MILLIS) ```
 - unified data types and smaller improvments

+## New in v2.1
+- You can change the interval time to microseconds. ``` Ticker tickerObject(callbackFunction, 100, 0, MICROS_MICROS) // interval is now 100us```
+- smaller improvments

 ## Installation

-1. "Download": https://github.com/sstaub/Ticker/archive/master.zip the Master branch from GitHub.
+1. "Download":https://github.com/sstaub/Ticker/archive/master.zip the Master branch from GitHub.
 2. Unzip and modify the folder name to "Ticker"
 3. Move the modified folder on your Library folder (On your `Libraries` folder inside Sketchbooks or Arduino software).

 ## How to use

-First, include the Ticker library to your project:
+First, include the TimerObject to your project:

 ```
 #include "Ticker.h"